 Real-Time Live Sports Trivia

-Run a live trivia game side-by-side a real-time sporting event!
+Run a live trivia game side-by-side along a real-time sporting event!
 You can set up questions ahead of time like "Which team will score the first touchdown?" or "How many strikeouts will happen in the second inning?"
-Then as the game progresses, you can mark the correct answers.
+As the game progresses, you can mark the correct answers.

 Virtual & Live Event Contests